MicroBlocksCN/smallvm/SERIAL_PROTOCOL.md

 	[IP within chunk (high 24-bits)][chunk ID (low 8-bits)]

-### Output String (OpCode: 0x14, long message)
+### Output Value (OpCode: 0x14, long message)

-Outputs the string in the data part of this message.
+Outputs the value in the data part of this message.
+The value is encoded the same was as the Task Returned Value message.

 ### Reserved (OpCodes 0x15-0x1F)